 The Loppet Ski Pass is required here.
 If you’re going to ski on the snowmaking trails in North Wirth, you’ll need the Premium Ski Pass.
 Ski pass details here.

 There are designated skijoring trails at Wirth, too, if your dog is itching to get out with you.
 More info here.

 Wood Lake Nature Center (Richfield)

 Wood Lake maintains 2+ miles of groomed cross country ski trails.
 They wind through the 150 acres of frozen cattail marsh, forest and prairie.
 Here’s a map, although it’s not winter-specific.
-No ski pass is necessary and no rentals are available.
+No ski pass is necessary.

 Minneapolis Park System winter map